‘The Young And The Restless’ Spoilers And Rumors: Does Adam Newman Remember His Past?

 New The Young and the Restless spoilers reveal that Adam Newman returns to Genoa City this week, and he supposedly cannot remember anything since the explosion.

-According to The Inquisitr‘s daily Y&R recap, Adam (Mark Grossman) told Sharon (Sharon Case) that he could not remember anything in his life before the explosion that left Genoa City believing he was dead.
-Adam saw a picture of Christian and felt a connection, but that is all.
-His life before becoming Spider is blank.
+According to The Inquisitr‘s daily Y&R recap, Adam (Mark Grossman) told Sharon (Sharon Case) that he could not remember anything from his life before the explosion — one that left Genoa City believing that he was dead.
+Adam saw a picture of Christian, and felt a connection, but that is all.
+His life before becoming Spider is a blank.

-Viewers are not entirely convinced that Adam has amnesia, and neither is Adam’s brother Nick (Joshua Morrow).
-At first, they took what Adam said at face value; however, a certain smirky smile that Adam gave on the show is his tell that all is not as he claims.
-In a popular Facebook group for Y&R fans, one member posed the question, “Do you think Adam knows who he really is?’
+Viewers are not entirely convinced that Adam has amnesia, and neither is Adam’s brother, Nick (Joshua Morrow).
+At first, they took what Adam said at face value — however, a certain smirk that Adam gave on the show is his tell that all is not as he claims.
+In a popular Facebook group for Y&R fans, one member posed the question, “Do you think Adam knows who he really is?”

-One fan wrote, “The only reason I question, it was when Sharon left and he smirked.”
+One fan replied, “The only reason I question, it was when Sharon left and he smirked.”

-Another viewer agreed.
-She said, “Yes.
+Another viewer agreed with this assessment, writing, “Yes.
 I didn’t until I saw that smirk after Sharon left.”

 Of course, some viewers buy that Adam cannot remember anything.
 After all, an explosion could undoubtedly cause a head injury that led to amnesia.
 Even so, they don’t trust Adam to let everybody know if something happens to jog his memories, either.
 One viewer replied, “I believe he has amnesia, and l also believe his memory could come back and he won’t disclose it.”